ajp-2000/Fractals/README.md

 # Fractals
 fractals.py: A command-line Python 3 script for rendering various fractals to .bmp files.
 In v1.0.0, the fractals implemented are: the Sierpinski carpet and triangle, the Mandlebrot set, and Heighway's Dragon curve.
 All images are saved as 32-bit BGRA .bmp files, with default size 1024x1024px, but any size can be specified at the command line.

+This program was also submitted as my final project for Harvard's course CS50x.

 # Command line usage:
 python3 ./fractals.py [FRACTAL] [PARAMETERS (all optional)]